jackalope/jackalope-mongodb/README.md

 A powerful implementation of the [PHPCR API](http://phpcr.github.com).

 Jackalope binding for MongoDB.
-For the moment, it is less feature complete.
+Still under heavy development. **Not yet production ready!**

 Discuss on jackalope-dev@googlegroups.com
 or visit #jackalope on irc.freenode.net